mpar1/pzip/multi/pzip.md

 - If everything has been written out, sends a signal to **M** and returns.

+### Random ideas:
+- use mmap() to read files! but how?
+Only one mmap() per entire process, or one per **C** thread?
+What's the overhead of mmap?
+    - Here's an answer from [SO](https://stackoverflow.com/questions/14856319/overhead-of-reserving-address-space-using-mmap).
+Seems that best to stick with using one mmap() for the entire process.

+        > If your application is an multi-threaded program.
+You should avoid concurrent calls to mmap.
+That is because the address space is protected by a reader-writer lock and the mmap always takes the writer lock. mmap latency will be orders of magnitude greater in this case.
+        >
+        > Moreover, mmap only create the mapping but not the page table.
+Pages are allocated in the page fault handler when being touched.
+Page fault handler would take the reader lock that protects address space and can also affects mmap performance.
+        >
+        > In this case, you should always try to reuse your large array instead of munmap it and mmap again.
+(Avoid pagefaults)

+- madvise(MADV_SEQUENTIAL) to tell the OS that reads will be strictly sequential (one advice per **C** thread?).

 ## ?
 N+M threads: N compressors, M writers

 It is even possible to have multiple writers?
 No. Writes can only be performed serially, as later compressed data can depend on what comes before it.